-Sellers need to know how to win the Buy Box, if they want to significantly boost their sales.
+As a result, sellers need to know how to win the Buy Box, if they want to get a more than just a trickle of sales.
 Although the Buy Box seems simple on the surface, it hides a complex algorithm.
-This is what allows Amazon to run a marketplace with millions of sellers, but have one detail page for each particular product rather than a different page for every seller offering that product.
+Here’s everything you need to know about how it works.

 - What is the Amazon Buy Box?

 - How can I win the Buy Box?

 - What factors are used in the Buy Box algorithm?